How your employer must consult you

 If you're an employee affected by redundancies, by law your employer must consult you.
 This is even if you're not at risk of redundancy yourself.

-You'll usually have a face-to-face meeting with your manager or the person leading the redundancy changes.
-The meeting can take place over the phone if you both agree to it and there is a clear need, for example if you work remotely.
+Your manager or the person leading the redundancy changes should arrange a private meeting with you.
+The meeting can take place on a phone or video call if you both agree to it and there's a clear need, for example when working remotely during the coronavirus (COVID-19) pandemic.

-By law they must meet you at least once.
-They might need to meet you more than once to make sure they can respond to your suggestions or requests.
+By law they must meet with you at least once.
+They might need to talk to you more than once to make sure they can respond to your suggestions or requests.

 What to discuss at the consultation